PikaDude/Discord-Bots-FAQ/README.md

-# Discord-Bot-FAQ
+# Discord Bots FAQ

 Hi!
-This is my go-to link for questions that are often asked about Discord Bots.
+This is a go-to link for questions that are often asked about Discord Bots (the server and actual bots).
+I know that there's a lot here and I don't expect anyone to read *all* of this, but this is more of a cheat sheet than a list of rules.
+If you have any questions about the server, about bots, or anything else, I recommend you check here first before asking.

 ## How do I make a Discord Bot?
 First off you need to know how to code.
 Creating a bot is not as simple as it sounds.
 There are many tutorials out there on how to make one, so here's another bare bones one.